Monster of Lake Tota: José Jerónimo Triana

 A concrete reference to the "black monster" of Lake Tota:

 Muisca ancestral conception

 When discussing the issue of the monster of Lake Tota in regards to Muisca ancestry, it must be placed in the context of their respective culture.
 This culture was independent, as advanced as the better known Inca and Maya civilizations and very different from the colonial thought that arrived with the Spanish colonization of the Americas in the 15th century.

-From the Muisca language

-Mariana Escribano, a doctorate in Literature, History and Semiotics from the Paris-Sorbonne University and a scientific linguist and expert in the Muisca language - said:

-The monster of Lake Tota could be an archetypal divine animal that was associated as a dragon.

 The mythical origin of Lake Tota

 Stories of the mythical origin of Lake Tota mention that “Monetá", the wise old indigenous priest, was preparing the "already extensive and powerful Muisca Confederation" to "exorcise the cruel and evil spirit, Busiraco" in the ancient cavity that now forms Lake Tota.
 Here's mention of the monstrous animal that lived there:

 The ceremony spell against Busiraco aimed at resolving the suffering of summer and water shortages, led to the creation of Lake Tota; the monster is also mentioned as a snake, when he was fatally attacked:

 The "black snake" and the creation of the lake: